ruoyaoxu/food-search-/README.md

 Data source and structure.
 Data source website https://docs.developer.yelp.com/reference/v3_business_search.
 Basic api https://api.yelp.com/v3/businesses/search json.
 Scraping in https://www.yelp.com + all restaurants. (html) Url is returned by the api search.
+You can get your private api key here. https://docs.developer.yelp.com/docs/fusion-authentication

 Cache codes are at the begining of the project.